Medicals and check ups:

 Parents and teachers are entitled to request a medical if they have a special concern.
 Letters will always be sent to parents prior to a medical, and we like you to attend with your child.
 Our School Nurse draws up Health Care Plans in consultation with parents and staff for children with long-term medical conditions.

 We do not give children medicine in school for short-term illnesses.
-If your child needs a lunch-time dose, we'll ask you to come to school to administer it, or defer the dose until 3.00.
-Asthma pumps and inhalers can be used in school if authorised by the child's doctor.
+If your child needs a lunch-time dose, we'll ask you to come to school to administer it, or defer the dose until 3.00pm.
+Asthma pumps and inhalers can be used in school if authorised by the child's doctor, in accordance with their Healthcare Plan.
+For those children who require medication as part of their Healthcare Plan, medicines can be administered by staff in school, with parental consent.
+When this happens, a form will be sent home with the child, detailing dosage and time administered.

 Illness and accidents: